10 Easy Steps to Reduce Machine Repair Time

 Labeling

-Labeling machine parts, wires, sensors, valves, pneumatic lines, and other critical components make it easier to troubleshoot and facilitate repairs.
-I like to include as much useful information as possible, such as voltage, direction, orientation, function, plc tag, or address.
+5-Labeling: Labeling machine parts, wires, sensors, valves, pneumatic lines, and other critical components makes troubleshooting and facilitating repairs easier.
+I like to include as much helpful information as possible, such as voltage, direction, orientation, function, PLC tag, or address.
 Labeling also aids with communication to confirm everyone involved is discussing the same item.

-Lastly, make sure your team replaces any labels removed during maintenance and repair.
-I use a Brady BMP41 Handheld, Label Maker on our equipment.
+Lastly, ensure your team replaces any labels removed during maintenance and repair.
+I use a Brady BMP41 Handheld Label Maker on our equipment.

 Documentation

-Repairing machinery and equipment can be challenging.
+6-Documentation: Repairing machinery and equipment can be challenging.
 Not having product manuals, specification sheets, wiring diagrams, schematics, and repair history can turn a simple job into a project.
-I like to have master documents stored in the cloud, so they are readily available to the team for printing.
-Original documents stored locally, whether at the machine or in the maintenance shop, will eventually lead to missing or useless documents.
+I like to have master documents stored in the cloud to be readily available to the team for printing.
+Original documents stored locally, whether at the machine or maintenance shop, will eventually lead to missing or useless documents.

-I prefer to keep all documentation in the Adobe Acrobat pdf format.
-This allows me to group documents together in what Adobe refers to as “Binders.”
-I also highlight document details and mark them up with useful information and changes in a clean, easy-to-use manner.
-Examples: I add calibration data to Omega Engineering DP41E process meter instruction manuals.
-I mark-up Ateq leak testers terminal assignments with the wiring information for the machines they are attached to.
+I prefer to keep all documentation in the Adobe Acrobat PDF format.
+This allows me to group documents in what Adobe calls “Binders.”
+I also highlight document details and mark them with helpful information and changes in a clean, easy-to-use manner.
+For example, I add calibration data to Omega Engineering DP41E process meter instruction manuals.
+I mark up the Ateq leak tester’s terminal assignments with the wiring information for the machines they are attached to.

 Quality of Repair